-If you’re driving or sailing across the border, you can use a passport card and children under 16 years of age can use a birth certificate, naturalization certificate, or other citizenship certificate to reenter the United States.
+If you’re driving or sailing across the border, you can use a passport card, and children under 16 years of age can use a birth certificate, naturalization certificate, or other citizenship certificates to reenter the United States.

 What is the best way to get Mexican pesos?